Last updated on

 EIGHTH STEP: Bake the potato shells for 15 minutes, or until the inside edges are golden brown.

-NINTH STEP: While the potato shells are baking, in a medium size mixing bowl, add the sauteed onion and broccoli, ½ cup sour cream, and 1 cup of shredded cheddar cheese.
+NINTH STEP: In a medium size mixing bowl add the sautéed onion and broccoli, ½ cup sour cream, and 1 cup of shredded cheddar cheese.
 Mix well until all ingredients are completely combined.

 TENTH STEP: Evenly spread ⅓ cup of the broccoli mixture in each baked potato shell.